qlin1996/NYC_Property_Sales/README.md

 *   What *boroughs* sold the most properties and at what price?
 *   What *neigbhorhoods* sold the most properties and at what price?
 *   What were hottest buildings?
 How much did each building class cost in each borough?
-*   How did the distribution of property size look per borough?
+*   How did the distribution of property size look in each borough?
 *   Were there more newer or older properties sold?
 *   What affects sale price?
 Is there a correlation between sale price and land sq ft, gross sq feet, or the year in which the property was built?